 Varies

-There are many advantages of home solar energy.
-You can save money, raise your property values, and qualify for tax benefits.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can save money, qualify for tax benefits, and raise your property values.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.